Brendon Santalab

-Brendon James Santalab (Šantalab; born 9 September 1982) is an Australian professional soccer player who plays as a striker for Victorian State League Division 1 side FC Strathmore.
+Brendon James Santalab (Šantalab; born 9 September 1982) is a former Australian professional soccer player who played as a striker he last played for Victorian State League Division 1 side FC Strathmore.

 Club career

 Santalab originally started out as an apprentice at Parramatta Power before moving to Sydney United under the tutelage of Branko Culina.
 At the end of the 2003–04 National Soccer League season, he moved to K.V.
 Oostende in the Belgian First Division.
 After a brief stint, he moved to another Belgian First Division club, Sint-Truidense V.V. before moving to Hungary for a six-month period with Újpest FC.
 On 23 June 2007, Santalab was signed by A-League club Sydney FC on a two-year contract, thus reuniting him with Branko Culina.

 2000s

 Santalab made 23 appearances for Sydney FC between 2007 and 2009, scoring four goals.
 During a game against Adelaide United, Santalab scored a goal from outside the box, that curled into the top corner – a goal that was later ruled the 2007–08 season A-League goal of the year.
 He scored another goal against Adelaide in the 2008–09 season at the Sydney Football Stadium, when he took a shot from 35 metres out, that slammed into the top corner.
 Sydney won the match 3–0.
 His fourth goal came during Sydney's 2–1 upset loss against Perth Glory.

 On 14 November 2008, it was announced that Santalab had signed a two-year contract with then-new A-League side the North Queensland Fury for the 2009–10 season.
 It was announced by North Queensland, that Chinese Super League club Chengdu Blades may make an offer to him, before the start of the season.
 North Queensland accepted an offer from Chengdu on 21 July.
 He scored 9 goals during his 12 appearances with the Chengdu Blades.